 Thinking about studying a Computing degree?
 If so, you’ve picked an exciting and ground-breaking field.
-As technology becomes increasingly more influential and an integral part of our lives, this in turn has made computing a fast moving and exciting subject to study which offers a broad range of career paths for when you graduate.
+Technology has become increasingly more influential and an integral part of our lives.
+This in turn has made computing a fast moving and exciting subject to study, which offers a broad range of career paths for when you graduate.
 But are you wondering what you can actually do with a Computing degree?
-Let us help…
+Let us help.

 Studying computing is a varied field which is why we offer a range of computing degrees at BCU.
-If you’re confused as to which computing subject you should choose to study, we’re here to help.
-We’ve split our BCU Computing courses into three main computing areas and explain how each course can shape your future…
+We’ve split our BCU Computing courses into three main areas and explained how each course can shape your future.

 Browse through our Computing courses

 1. Computer Science and Programming

 Our Computer Science and Programming degrees will give you the knowledge to create exciting and useful things like smart phones, self-driving cars and 3D printed prosthetic limbs.
 Our degrees will give you the ability to solve problems and translate solutions to code, as well as the ability to explain problems to technical and non-technical audiences.